vinodkd/jmx.js/README.md

 ---------------------------------------

 1. Setup jmx.js as above.
-2. Point your browser to the url of the html page that has the code in step 2 above.
+2. Point your browser(Chrome or Firefox currently) to the url of the html page that has the code in step 2 above.
 Depending on how its setup, one or more JMX files should now be editable.
 If you're using the demo, for example, point it to `http://localhost:8888/index.html`.
 You should now be able to see a dropdown of jmx files, with simpleplan.jmx loaded.
 3. With the JMX editor that is displayed you can:
 	* Use the `>` and `^` controls to expand or collapse the content.
 	* Use the `...` control to expand attributes of a node